 He added, “The DSX has really helped advance our metallization process.
 We previously had to analyze cross-sections, and so were limited to testing final samples, only finding the best printing and firing combination.
 With 3D analysis of printed samples, we can separate the steps and easily optimize each step individually.”

 Figure 8.
 Inspecting electrode grid morphology.
 Height and width of the finger grid can be modulated from screen printing optimization to minimize resistive and optical losses.
 Inspecting the metallization helps guide this process, using the DSX500 3D analysis software at 100x magnification.

-The Olympus DSX series digital microscope and LEXT series laser confocal microscope, combined with other specialized methods, enable efficient inspections for every part of the i-Cell solar cell manufacturing process.
+The Evident DSX series digital microscope and LEXT series laser confocal microscope, combined with other specialized methods, enable efficient inspections for every part of the i-Cell solar cell manufacturing process.

 Francois remarked, “We can now understand much more clearly why one protocol leads to better results, and our different measurement tools fit together to guide the complete process optimization.”

 This information has been sourced, reviewed and adapted from materials provided by Evident Corporation - Industrial Microscopy.

 For more information on this source, please visit Evident Corporation - Industrial Microscopy